-It is a sensory nerve that conducts two special senses, hearing and balance.
+A sensory nerve conducts two special senses, hearing and balance.

-From these ganglia the impulse then travels through the central axonal process towards the cochlear nucleus in the brainstem.
+The impulse then travels through the central axonal process towards the cochlear nucleus in the brainstem from these ganglia.

-The vestibular apparatus is the organ that detects changes in the position of the head in relation to gravity.
-The movement causes a fluid vibration that results in the displacement of the hair cells that activates the vestibular part of the eighth nerve.
+The vestibular apparatus is the organ that detects changes in the position of the head to gravity.
+The movement causes a fluid vibration that displaces the hair cells and activates the vestibular part of the eighth nerve.

-Bipolar sensory neurons transmit impulses from vestibular hair cells located in the utricle, saccule and semicircular canals to the vestibular ganglion.
+Bipolar sensory neurons transmit impulses from vestibular hair cells in the utricle, saccule, and semicircular canals to the vestibular ganglion.
 The vestibular ganglion is located inside the internal auditory meatus.

 The peripheral parts of the eighth nerve travel a short distance from the bodies of the nerve cells at the base of the corresponding sense organs.
-From these peripheral sensory nerve cells, the central part of the nerve travels through the internal auditory meatus with the facial nerve.
+The central part of the nerve travels through the internal auditory meatus with the facial nerve from these peripheral sensory nerve cells.

 The vestibular part of the eight nerves ends in the vestibular nuclear complex located on the floor of the fourth ventricle.